City of Bath Male Choir: Last Choir Standing

 In 2008, Jones put forward the choir for a new BBC series, Last Choir Standing, and they were announced as one of the 15 participating choirs on 14 July 2008.

 The choir went on to reach the last five in the competition.

 In August 2008, following the broadcast of the show, the choir sang at a Bath and North East Somerset Council civic reception for the UK School Games.
 They subsequently performed approximately once a month throughout south-west England, including a tour of Cornwall in September 2009 that included the Stert Theatre, the Eden Project, and Truro Methodist Church.

 In December 2009 and February 2010 the choir also sang for two national charity events: on 11 December 2010 at a concert for The Prostate Cancer Society in St. John's Church, Smiths' Square, Westminster and 27 February at Wells Cathedral Wells Cathedral for the Help for Heroes charity.
 On 7 March 2010, 40 members of the choir ran for charity in the Bath Half Marathon, raising just over £14,000 for the Prostate Cancer Charity and Jones's Golden Oldies Charitable Trust.
-In December 2010, the choir sang at Bath Abbey for the National Osteoporosis Society with Camilla, the Duchess of Cornwall.
+In December 2010, the choir sang at Bath Abbey for the National Osteoporosis Society with Camilla, Duchess of Cornwall.